akhil-267/Car-Damage-Detection/README.md

 ## License

-This project is intended for educational use.
-Please adapt the license to your requirements.
+This project is licensed under the [MIT License](LICENSE).
+You are free to use, modify, and distribute it as permitted under that license.